PlekhanovaElena/ssl4eco/downstream_tasks/README.md

 ### Biomassters

-Please download original dataset from [here](https://huggingface.co/datasets/nascetti-a/BioMassters) Then  add NDVI band with the `add_ndvi_band_BE.py` script.
+Please download original dataset from [here](https://huggingface.co/datasets/nascetti-a/BioMassters) The original data contains all Sentinel-2 bands except 1, 9 and 10.
+We only drop band 10, therefore band 1 and 9 need to be added manually as zero matrices in a pre-proccessing step.
+Finally, add the NDVI band with the `add_ndvi_band_BE.py` script.
+From this point on, the [dataset code](datasets/biomassters_dataset.py) automatically takes care of parsing the images and turning the pixel-wise AGB labels into a single vector using binning.